 AS Japan shivers through a cold winter, people’s thoughts start turning to spring.
-And when people think of spring in Japan, one thing springs to mind: hanami, or “cherry blossom viewing.”
+And when people think of spring in Japan, one thing seems to always comes to mind: hanami, or “cherry blossom viewing”.

 Starting in Okinawa in January, the sakura zensen, or “cherry blossom front,” sweeps its way north through Japan before finishing in Hokkaido in May.

 To help usher in spring, we’ve picked 10 of Japan’s best cherry blossom spots for you.

 Nago Castle Park, Okinawa

 This park contains the ruins of 14th-century Nago Castle.
 The park also features thousands of cherry trees, which start to bloom as early as mid-January.
 Enjoy the view from the park’s hilltop observation deck.